jvillste/zettelkasten/Travis Oliphant on Lex Friedman podcast.md

 He was inspired by Linux Torwalds and also likes science because it's about sharing knowledge.
 That's why he started to share his code early on.
 At first it was just sharing the source code and it was really hard to install and use it.
 Later he started to share binaries so that users would not have to figure out how to compile them.

-He used to work with MRI images in MEOCLINIC.